What is a Stye?

 The development of a stye may be a one time occurrence for some people, while others may get them repeatedly throughout life.
 Should they become a persistent problem, steps can be taken that will help lower both their frequency and longevity.

 Antibiotic eye drops and ointments can be prescribed to treat a stye once it occurs, but antibiotics should not be taken regularly as a precautionary measure.
 Special cleaning pads and cleansers are available that are specifically designed to be used on the eyelids.
 They help to wash away the debris and dried oils that are likely to cause the clogs in the first place.
-This helps to reduce the chances of a s
+Good lid hygiene helps to reduce the chances of a stye developing in the first place.

 Author: John Dreyer Optometrist Bsc(Hons), MCOPTOM, DipCLP